 However, I have a duty to fulfil with these cover & image gallery posts - I've started so I'll finish, even though it's now been over five and a half years since I first published part one.
 Trouble is, the comics are buried in a drawer of my filing cabinet, and I have to shift a pile of other mags in order to reach them to scan, which is quite a time-consuming process.

-Anyway, enough excuses - here are another five issues for your personal perusal, leaving only another 23 comics to go 'til we reach the end of this series.
+Anyway, enough excuses - here are another five issues for your personal perusal, leaving only another 20 comics to go 'til we reach the end of this series (plus three Annuals and one special).
 Aren't you excited?
 Well, probably not, going by the responses this series of posts receives.
 However, if you can muster the energy, feel free to leave a comment in the you-know-where.

 10 comments: